Ghosts & Spooks

 “It was not long after that when towels were mysteriously removed from the bathroom and left in fantastic shapes in various parts of the house.
 Whenever all the occupants left the house, things were sure to be turned topsyturvy.
 Clocks stopped, trunks were unlocked, furniture displaced, but there was never any evidence that these things had been done for the purpose of plunder.”
 The New York Herald, August 27th, 1908.
 The Ghost of Grand View Arrives Something strange was happening in the Blauvelt house in the summer of 1908.
 It began when Mrs. Blauvelt came home to find what appeared to her to be an elderly man sitting on her…

-• Set Back Inn in Tarrytown, NY has a red door between two plate glass windows.
+• One of three haunted taverns of Sleepy Hollow Country, Set Back Inn in Tarrytown, NY has a red door between two plate glass windows.

 Ghosts & Spooks